Barqawiz/Shakkala/README.md

 This beta version trained on personal computer with majority of historical Arabic data from books and some of available formed modern data in the internet.

 ### Accuracy Enhancements
 Version 2 on the process after got infrastructure support from (propeller inc) and more training data aggregated.
-For more about version 2 ceck wiki
+For more about version 2 and how to contribute check wiki

 ### Prediction Example